 If neither of these two cards is a perfect fit for you, you might consider the Capital One Venture X Rewards Credit Card, which is Capital One’s newest addition to its credit card portfolio.

 The Venture X provides the perfect balance between premium travel benefits and the same 2X base rewards rate that Capital One Venture cardholders enjoy.
 Your rewards rate jumps to 10X miles on hotel and rental car purchases through Capital One Travel and 5X miles on flights (also through Capital One Travel).

 If you’ve always wanted a premium travel card that grants you access to swanky airport lounges, consider the Venture X. As a cardholder, you’ll get unlimited access to Capital One Lounges as well as Priority Pass Select membership, which opens the doors to more than 1,300 airport lounges across the globe.

 If there’s one downside to the Capital One Venture X, it’s the $395 annual fee.
 However, you may be able to offset the fee thanks to the card’s $300 annual credit for bookings through Capital One Travel.
 The Venture X also gives you 10,000 bonus miles — worth $100 toward travel — every year beginning on your first cardmember anniversary.

 The bottom line

-The Capital One VentureOne and Capital One Venture cards are both travel cards that earn Capital One Venture miles.
-Most people will be better off with the Venture card because of the higher welcome offer and higher rewards earning rate.
-Applicants who are averse to annual fees or looking to take advantage of the introductory APR offer on purchases might consider the VentureOne card.
+When comparing the VentureOne and Venture, most people will be better off with Venture due to its higher welcome offer and rewards earning rate.
+Applicants who are averse to annual fees or are looking to take advantage of the introductory APR on purchases and balance transfers, though, might prefer the VentureOne.